whhsu2/whhsu2.github.io/_posts/2021-04-10-Why-Use-Data-Warehouse.md

 During my first job, I was looking at the organization's technical architecture.
 And saw that we had multiple databases set up.
-We had MySQL databases, Hive, and Hadoop.
+We had MySQL databases, Hive and Hadoop.
 From the surface, they all seem the same to me.
 As a user, you would enter the SQL language to access the data.
 I wondered why we didn't just use MySQL database for everything.
 Why go through all the trouble of setting up Hive and Hadoop.
 After digging deeper, I started to understand the difference between traditional databases ( MySQL ) and data warehouses ( Hive + Hadoop )and the concept of OLTP and OLAP.
 Here I would like to elaborate on my learnings.

 ## What is a Database